menu

 Of important note, Irvine is also a city of artists.
 Irvine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Irvine’s character.

-A relatively large number of people in Irvine telecommute to their jobs.
-Overall, about 25.93% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.93% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Irvine in 2022 was $62,149, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $248,596 for a family of four.
 However, Irvine contains both very wealthy and poor people as well.